 Keep in mind that while consolidating your student loans may help lower your monthly payments, you typically add a few thousand dollars of interest onto your total loan.

-- Based on your income and family size and capped at the 10-year standard repayment amount;
+- Based on your income and family size and capped at the 10-year standard repayment amount

-- Adjusted each year, based on changes to your annual income and family size;
+- Adjusted each year, based on changes to your annual income and family size

-- Paid over a period of 25 years.
+- Paid over a 25-year period

-The benefits of an IBR include:
+The benefits of an income-based repayment plan include:

 - Repayment based on your earnings.
 Your payment is no more than 15% of your discretionary income.

 - Interest payment benefit.
-Your IBR payment must cover the interest on your Direct Subsidized or Subsidized Federal Stafford loan or the government pays it for up to three consecutive years.
+Your payment must cover the interest on your Direct Subsidized or Subsidized Federal Stafford loan or the government pays it for up to three consecutive years.

 - Public service loan forgiveness.
-If you make 120 on-time full monthly payments while working full-time for a public service organization, you may be eligible to receive forgiveness for the balance.
+If you make 120 on-time full monthly payments while working full time for a public service organization, you may be eligible to receive forgiveness for the balance.

 For more information about consolidating federal student loans, visit the federal direct consolidation loan website.
+To compare private student loan lenders’ rates and services, SuperMoney’s student loan reviews page is a good place to start.